elastic/ecctl/docs/ecctl_platform_role_create.md

 ### Options

 ```
-      --file string   file name of the role to create
+      --file string   File name of the role to create
   -h, --help          help for create
 ```